emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Sniper
 Shooting distant enemies from hiding without being noticed is your specialty.

-If you are Hidden from an enemy when you make a ranged Strike, you can immediatly afterwards make a Stealth check to Hide with a -5 circumstance penalty.
+If you are Hidden from an enemy when you make a ranged Strike, you can immediatly afterwards make a Stealth check to Hide with a -5 Circumstance penalty.

 ### Skill master
 You have mastered more skills than most.

 You gain proficiency in two skills of your choice.
 Additionally, choose one skill.
-You gain a +2 bonus to the skill.
+You gain a +2 Enhancement bonus to the skill.

 ### Sorcerer
 You didn’t choose to become a spellcaster—you were born one.
 There's magic in your blood, but the power you carry is both a blessing and a curse.